a1q123456/a1q123456.github.io/blogs/graphics/1-interpolation-polynomial.md

 The blue curve is the polynomial curve.
 It passes through all the data points and generates a smooth result.

-We can simplify the above steps to a small program:
+We can simplify the above steps to a small Matlab program:
 ```c
 function coeffs = function_coeff(xvals, yvals)
     A = transpose([